sydasif/python-book/docs/source/index.md

 - **Conventions**

-This book is a guide for network engineers and is made for networkers to write casual code, so there’s not much time spent on style and beauty.
+This book is a guide for network engineers and is made for networks to write casual code, so there’s not much time spent on style and beauty.
 Programming concepts—like object-oriented programming aren’t covered with details because of their complexity.
 But this book is mainly concerned with getting programs to work with the minimum amount of effort to automate networks.

 ```{warning}
 This project is under development.